 There has also been some talk about playfulness lately.
 Playfulness is another example of how to achieve enjoyability.
 Emil Ovemar UX Director at Bonnier R&D recently wrote a good post on playfulness.

 Whatever you choose to name your attempts at making your site enjoyable, delightful or fun to use, you should approach these activities with some caution.
 Trying to make your site enjoyable may never come at the cost of the foundations of good web design (structure, interaction design, usability, etc).
-Enjoyability activities must also be aligned with your clients design strategy, brand and identity.
+Creating enjoyable experiences must also be aligned with your clients design strategy, brand and identity.
 Without this, doing any of the following will likely only help you waste time.
 Read on for some examples.

 Looking back at my past ten years in the Internet industry I have changed job roles a few times.
 In the past as I have evolved professionally it has always been gradually and more or less without much afterthought.
 Moving forward there has not been a clear road map which has suited my spirit but also made it hard to see when I have hit a dead end.
 Ultimately at my own varied pace I have now reached my next step.
 This time it´s a deliberate and more prepared shift.
 It feels like a larger leap, slightly scary as I am partly expected to perform on a higher academic level than before.
 It is also exciting and energizing as I do not doubt having the practical experience needed and I know I have the support from my employer to reach my goals.
 Continue reading if you’re curious as to what I´m up to.